AuntoDev/Acorn/README.md

   - 3D
   - Vanilla/Creative
   - GroundSpoof
-  - Mineplex/AAC bypass
+  - Mineplex bypass
   - BoatFly*
 - Speed:
+  - BHop
-  - Speed limits
+  - VHop
-  - Impossible speeds
+  - LowJump
-  - Change in speed*
+  - Vanilla
+  - NCP/AAC bypass
-  - Entity speed*
+  - Float
 - Jesus
 - Invalid moves
+- KillAura

 Remember, Acorn will *probably* block hacks not listed here.
 Any hacks marked with a * are pending a check (will be added soon).

+## Checks
+- Combat.OutOfVision

+- Movement.Fly.Generic
+- Movement.Fly.Glide
+- Movement.Fly.GroundSpoof
+- Movement.Fly.Mineplex

+- Movement.Speed.Insanity
+- Movement.Speed.Limit

+- Movement.Jesus
+- Movement.MovedWrongly

+- Packets.Timer

+## ProtocolLib
+ProtocolLib is an Acorn **dependency**.
+Acorn requires it to function.

 ## How are patches processed?
 **Urgent patches are issued as a security advisory.** Any other patches or bug fixes are either dealt with via pull-requests and issues, or release updates.